The Sacketts: Plot

 Orrin and Tyrel eventually meet up with Tell in a small town in Colorado called Purgatorie.
 Cap and Tell decide to go searching for gold up in the mountains, while Orrin, Tyrel, and Sunday continue with their plan to collect wild cattle on the way to Santa Fe.
 Soon after they leave, Ira Bigelow (Jack Elam) arrives in town and declares that he is tracking Tell Sackett with the aim of killing him.

 In Elizabethtown, New Mexico, Tell and Cap are confronted by a young gunfighter named Kid Newton.
 Tell avoids a gunbattle with Newton by talking him down and ordering him to leave.
 When Ira Bigelow's search for Tell brings him to Elizabethtown, Newton offers to be his guide.

 Just before reaching Santa Fe, Sunday, Orrin, and Tyrel come across the corpses of a family killed by Indians.
-Upon finding a safe-box containing $1,000, Orrin and Sunday disagree over what to do with the money.
-Sunday wanting to split the money between the three of them, Orrin wanting to send the money to a relative of those killed, mentioned in a letter found near one of the bodies.
+Upon finding a safe-box containing $1,000, Orrin and Sunday disagree over what to do with the money, with Sunday wanting to split the money among the three of them and Orrin wanting to send the money to a relative of those killed, mentioned in a letter found near one of the bodies.
 Tyrell backs Orrin, which does not sit well with Sunday.
-Upon reaching Santa Fe, when Sunday finds out that Orrin (and Tyrell) returned the money, the relationship between him and Orrin slowly disintegrates, with Tyrel caught in the middle (though mostly siding with his brother).
+Upon reaching Santa Fe, when Sunday finds out that Orrin and Tyrell returned the money, the relationship between Orrin and him slowly disintegrates, with Tyrel caught in the middle, though he generally sides with his brother.

-Meanwhile. while searching for gold in the mountains, Cap and Tell find a lost woman, Ange Kerry (Wendy Rastatter).
-Ira Bigelow, his brother Jack (Slim Pickens) and their hired men soon arrive and eventually assault Tell's camp, wounding Cap in the leg, and trapping the three of them in the caves, where they hide out.
+Meanwhile, while searching for gold in the mountains, Cap and Tell find a lost woman, Ange Kerry (Wendy Rastatter).
+Ira Bigelow, his brother Jack (Slim Pickens) and their hired men soon arrive and eventually assault Tell's camp, wounding Cap in the leg and trapping the three of them in the caves, where they hide out.